 The respondent, a 22-year-old man from Pakistan, left the Serbian village of Radojevo on the 23rd of January, moving in the direction of the Romanian border.
-He described be part of a group of 17 people (including himself), aged approximately between 13 and 32 years old, all from Pakistan and Afghanistan.
+He described himself as being part of a group of 17 people (including himself), aged approximately between 13 and 32 years old, all from Pakistan and Afghanistan.

-According to the respondent, the group crossed into Romania from Serbia at around 3:00 am (23rdJanuary), but they were almost immediately apprehended by the Romanian authorities about 5 minutes later somewhere near the 59A road (approximate location: 45°46’41.4″N 20°49’02.3″E).
-Reportedly five Romanian male officers were present.
+According to the respondent, the group crossed into Romania from Serbia at around 3:00 am (23rdJanuary), but they were almost immediately apprehended by officers referred to as the Romanian authorities about 5 minutes later somewhere near the 59A road (approximate location: 45°46’41.4″N 20°49’02.3″E).
+Reportedly, five Romanian male officers were present.
 The respondent described these individuals as being border police due to the appearance of their uniforms.
-The respondent mentioned them wearing black ski masks and dark blue uniforms, apparently without any particular sign on their clothes.
-He could notice a police car (jeep) near the spot where they were apprehended.
+The respondent stated that they wore black ski masks and dark blue uniforms, apparently without any particular sign on their clothes.
+He could notice a police car (described as a jeep) near the spot where they were apprehended.

-The authorities first ordered the group to lie down on the bellies.
-At that moment, the respondent remarked receiving threats because he was looking at the authorities:
+The respondent reports that the authorities first ordered the group to lie down on the bellies.
+At that moment, the respondent reported being threatened because he was looking at the authorities:

 “I was watching one of them, so he told me: why are you looking me?
 Keep your head down.”